Jake 'The Raging Bull' LaMotta Dies at Age 95

 Jake 'The Raging Bull' LaMotta Dies at Age 95September 20, 2017

-Former world middleweight boxing champion Jake LaMotta died at the age of 95 due to complications from pneumonia, his wife confirmed to Lucy Clarke-Billings of the Mirror on Wednesday.
+Former world middleweight boxing champion Jake LaMotta died at the age of 95 due to complications from pneumonia, his agent Nick Cordasco confirmed to CNN on Wednesday.

+In a statement to CNN, provided to Bleacher Report via email, Cordasco said “working for the champ for almost 20 years was an honor.
+Jake was funny and very sweet.
+Heaven now has a BULL!”

+On cause of death: Cordasco said, “I’m really not able to say right now.”

 His career was highlighted by his famous rivalry with Sugar Ray Robinson, who he fought six times and beat once.
 In total, LaMotta fought 106 times in his career, going 83-19-4 with 30 knockouts.